Skip to content

 avg_resp_time = SUM(r_resp_time) / SUM(r_request_count)

-p50: Create an array [(r_resp_time1/r_request_count1)...{repeat r_request_count1 times}, (r_resp_time2/r_request_count2)...{repeat r_request_count2 times}, (r_resp_time3/r_request_count3)...{repeat r_request_count3 times}, ...], sort the array, and take the index SUM(r_request_count)*0.5
+p50: Create an array [(r_resp_time1/r_request_count1)...{repeat r_request_count1 times}, (r_resp_time2/r_request_count2)...{repeat r_request_count2 times}, (r_resp_time3/r_request_count3)...{repeat r_request_count3 times}, ...], sort the array and take the index SUM(r_request_count)*0.5

-For example, to query the QPS (queries per second) for each service over a certain time range, you can use:
+For example, to query QPS (queries per second) for each service over a certain time range, you can use:

 TM::`*`:(r_service, sum(r_request_count) / (1737099000000 - 1737093600000) * 1000 as QPS){ (source="service_list_1h" and date >= 1737093600000 and date < 1737097200000) or (source="service_list_1m" and date >= 1737097200000 and date <= 1737099000000) } by r_service

-Service Topology Data Source Definition
+Definition of Service Topology Data Source

-The TSM index space primarily stores service call topology relationship data, which is pre-aggregated on a per-minute basis.
-For example, to query all service call relationships within a 15-minute period from 2024-03-19 15:00:00 to 2024-03-19 15:15:00, you can use DQL:
+The TSM index space mainly stores service call topology relationship data, pre-aggregating the data at the minute level.
+For example, to query all service call relationships within a 15-minute range from 2024-03-19 15:00:00 to 2024-03-19 15:15:00, you can use DQL:

 TSM::`*`:(){} [1710831600000:1710832500000]